MauroAbidalCarrer/diary_and_notes/jobs/resume_sketch.md

             - Resale value predictions
     - Stored intermediate data as Parquet files in an **S3 bucket** and business insights into a **PostgreSQL** database.

-- **Personal Learning**
+- **Personal Projects**
     - Implemented more CV concepts (ResNet, FreeAT augmentations) using PyTorch.
     - Built a toy CNN library from scratch using NumPy.
     - Completed *Neural Networks from Scratch* book for fundamentals in deep learning.
+    - Contributed to open source project [local code interpreter](https://github.com/MrGreyfun/Local-Code-Interpreter)

 - **Freelance Unity Game Developer (6 months)**
     - Delivered small game projects for clients.